corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 ##### Network Parameters

 This is a sample configuration file (`network-parameters.conf`) that is passed to the service when you set the network parameters.
 The <NOTARY_NODE_INFO_FILENAME> should correspond to the node info file copied across during the previous step ([Register your Notary with the Identity Manager](#register-your-notary-with-the-identity-manager)).
+The configured path should be relative to the Network Map working directory.

 ```guess
 notaries : [